The biggest entertainment stories of 2021 - ExBulletin

 Tragedy hits a movie set

-In October, actor Alec Baldwin was involved in a tragic incident involving a propeller pistol on a film set in New Mexico that claimed the life of 42-year-old cinematographer Halyna Hutchins and injured the director Joel Souza.
-According to a police report, a deputy warden told Baldwin he received a cold pistol, which should have meant it could be used safely.
+In October, actor Alec Baldwin was involved in a tragic incident involving a propeller pistol on a film set in New Mexico that claimed the life of 42-year-old cinematographer Halyna Hutchins and injured the director of the film Joel Souza.
+According to a police report, Baldwin was told by an assistant manager that he had been given a “cold gun” – which should have meant it could be used safely.
 However, an actual bullet through the pistol ended up killing Hutchins and injuring Souza.
-Speaking publicly about the gruesome and catastrophic event for the first time on October 30, the Emmy-winning actor denied pulling the trigger.
+Speaking publicly about the “horrific and catastrophic” event on October 30, the Emmy-winning actor denied pulling the trigger.

 Tragedy strikes a music festival

-Ten people have died and dozens have been injured after a crowd rushed during rapper Travis Scotts’ performance at the Astroworld Festival in Houston on November 5.
-The incident, described by one onlooker as sheer chaos, occurred on the opening night of the two-day sold-out festival at NRG Park, where a crowd estimated at around 50,000 were in attendance.
+Ten people have died and dozens have been injured after a crowd rushed during rapper Travis Scott’s performance at the Astroworld festival in Houston on November 5. sold-out festival at NRG Park, where an estimated crowd of around 50,000 were in attendance.
 The Houston-born rapper continued to perform after the chaos started.
-About a month after what officials described as a massively casualty incident, Scott said he was only aware of the deadly wave minutes before a press conference after the concert.
+About a month after what officials described as a “mass casualty incident,” Scott said he was only aware of the deadly wave “minutes before” a post-concert press conference.

+Mourners place candles at a vigil on October 24, 2021 at IATSE Local 80 in Burbank, Calif., For cinematographer Halyna Hutchins, whom Alec Baldwin accidentally shot on the set of “Rust” at Bonanza Creek Ranch outside of Santa Fe, New Mexico on October 21, 2021.

 Sources